 We break the mold of static CME, accomplishing all of the above via our three-pillar approach

 Technological innovations have created a whole new world of learning, enabling us to explore realities—extended and otherwise—beyond the limits of our immediate senses.
-HCP learners can immerse themselves in virtual environments that simulate surgery or learn the pathophysiology of migraine by diving deep into the brain’s cells.
+HCP learners can immerse themselves in virtual environments that simulate surgery or learn the pathophysiology of various disease states.
 At Forefront Collaborative, we’ve just begun to explore this new world and believe that extended reality experiences—and thus experiential learning—will pioneer the future of medical education.

 Today, patients hold more medical information in the palm of their hands than most medical school libraries held just 25 years ago.
 Technology empowers patients, integrating their perspective into medical education.
 Nothing is more important.
 At Forefront Collaborative, we frequently seek out patient feedback when developing our educational initiatives and include patient testimony in many of our activities.
 Additionally, patient-physician shared decision making represents a fundamental element of many of our educational activities.
 We achieve the best healthcare outcomes when patients feel supported when considering their options and when they receive the best available knowledge to help make more informed decisions.

 Pioneering the CME experience requires pioneering science.
-Our team of PhDs, whose expertise spans a broad range of therapeutic areas, partners with leading physician experts from the most reputable practices and top tier research universities to bring evidence-based learning into clinical practice.
+Our team of PhDs and MDs, whose expertise spans a broad range of therapeutic areas, partners with leading physician experts from the most reputable practices and top-tier research universities to bring evidence-based learning into clinical practice.
 We bring on faculty to serve as strategic partners, offering input and guidance at all stages of the activity development process.
 Additionally, we develop long-lasting partnerships with faculty, working with the same experts through several grant cycles to foster deep collaboration.